 An ongoing debate in the mortgage discrimination literature has been on the proper method for detecting discrimination in credit markets.
 For example, Munnell et al. (1996) implicitly condition on applicant signals to determine whether applicant denial decisions are racially correlated.
-In contrast, Becker (1993) argues that the proper way to test for discrimination is to focus on (marginal) default rates and other measures of the relative profitability of the two groups, because a discriminatory bank will forgo profitable lending opportunities to minorities.19 Berkovec et al. (1994) attempt to perform such a test using FHA default and loss data, and find that low-creditworthy minority borrowers are substantially more likely to default than comparable white borrowers.
+In contrast, Becker (1993) argues that the proper way to test for discrimination is to focus on (marginal) default rates and other measures of the relative profitability of the two groups, because a discriminatory bank will forgo profitable lending opportunities to minorities.21 Berkovec et al. (1994) attempt to perform such a test using FHA default and loss data, and find that low-creditworthy minority borrowers are substantially more likely to default than comparable white borrowers.
+Ross and Yinger (2002) provide a detailed analysis of the challenges associated with using performance data to detect discrimination.

 Our model suggests an emphasis on denial rates.
 This is because both bigoted banks and banks that statistically discriminate will deny minority applicants at a higher rate than white applicants, conditional on their signal.
 However, as outlined in Proposition 3, minorities will default more often than whites at non-bigoted banks that statistically discriminate against minorities.
-Thus, Becker's test would misinterpret the behavior of non-bigoted banks, since statistical discrimination arises precisely because minority applicants are less creditworthy conditional on their signals ($q{MN}(s) < q{WN}(s)$).20 On the other hand, if the bigoted bank's taste for discrimination is so strong that non-bigoted banks do not discriminate against minority applicants, then focusing on conditional default rates could lead to the inaccurate conclusion that those banks do discriminate against minorities, and do so because of racial animus.
+Thus, Becker's test would misinterpret the behavior of non-bigoted banks, since statistical discrimination arises precisely because minority applicants are less creditworthy conditional on their signals $(q{MN}(s) < q{WN}(s))$.
+On the other hand, if the bigoted bank's taste for discrimination is so strong that non-bigoted banks do not discriminate against minority applicants, then focusing on conditional default rates could lead to the inaccurate conclusion that those banks do discriminate against minorities, and do so because of racial animus.